 How does the Split option work in Pool Rummy Games?

 There are different rules for 2-Player Manual Split and 3-Player Manual Split.

-2-Player Manual Split: This is applicable to 101 and 201 pool tables where the game started off with two or more players.
+2-Player Manual Split: This is applicable to 101 and 201 pool tables where the game started off with more than 2 players.

 3-Player Manual Split: This is applicable to 101 and 201 pool tables where the game started off with three or more players.
 It is also applicable if a third player rejoins after being eliminated.
 The manual split is applicable if the difference in the number of drops possible for any two of the three players is not greater than two during a game.
 The Manual Split option works in 101 pool games when the total score of all the players at the end of a round is greater than or equal to 61.
 The same applies to 201 pool games when the total score is greater than or equal to 151.